-- Ethernet: The ethernet-port can be used for internet/network-connections to stream for example the ANavS sensor fusion solution. - Power-Supply per Wires: As already described in Figure 10, the module can be powered with DC-voltage (9V 24V) via wires.
+- USB-Interface: The standard USB interface can be used for example for data-storage, Wi-Fi-dongle, LTE-dongle, data-transmission, etc. - Ethernet: The ethernet-port can be used for internet/network-connections to stream for example the ANavS sensor fusion solution. - Power-Supply per Wires: As already described in Figure 10, the module can be powered with DC-voltage (Nominal: 12V 24V, Max: 9V 36V) via wires.